E2450-Ozan/terraform/README.md

     - apply
     - destroy

-## terraform plan
+## Terraform plan
-- We can create an execution plan
+- We can create an execution plan.
+The apply command is used in Terraform to reach a desired configuration for deployment.
+This means Terraform performs the known actions to take.

 - To see available options:
 ```bash
 terraform plan --help